Home Remedies to Soothe Burns

 - Pain relief: Take OTC pain relievers such as acetaminophen or ibuprofen.

-- Do not break blisters: Do not break any blisters that form, as they are a natural reaction that helps to protect the underlying skin.
+- Do not break blisters: Do not break any blisters that form.
+Blisters are a natural reaction that helps to protect the underlying skin.

 Aloe Vera Gel